SuprasannaVG/Restaurant_Start-up-Recommendation-System_in_RR_Nagar_Bangalore/README.md

 ![Screenshot 2024-03-06 143312](https://github.com/SuprasannaVG/Restaurant_Analysis_in_RR_Nagar_Bangalore/assets/125822020/63297c82-8447-49d1-b13c-3b5a6f227c1b)

-# Dataset Used
-Description of the datasets collected from web scraping.

-Explanation of the sources (Zomato, Swiggy, Google Maps).

-Details on the types of data collected (restaurant details, ratings, reviews, location, etc.).

-# Methodology
-Overview of the methodology used for data collection and analysis.

-Explanation of web scraping techniques employed.

-Description of data preprocessing steps (cleaning, normalization, etc.).

-Details on data analysis methods (descriptive statistics, clustering, etc.).

 # Implementation
 To comprehensively analyze the restaurant landscape in Raja Rajeshwari Nagar (RR Nagar), the area has been segmented into four distinct zones, each offering unique characteristics and opportunities for restaurant startups, this approach allows for a granular examination of the dining preferences, demographic profiles, and market dynamics within each zone.
 This zoning strategy enables a focused analysis, facilitating targeted recommendations for new restaurant startups to thrive in their respective zones while optimizing their business strategies to align with the local market demands.